John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Start and end time if unspecified default to January 1st 1900 and January 1st 2500
 * Category Id only used for filtering if the filter flag is set to true.
 * No default category
-* Balance is a running total of the resulting calendar items.
+* BusyTime is a running total of the resulting calendar items.
 * Should use a database query.
 * List of CalendarItems should be sorted by date.
 * Tests updated/added